 Each and every service dog that is trained through Alaska Dog Works and Michele Forto and her team has an individualized training plan.
 Michele trains for autistic, mobility, psychiatric, and PTSD (for our soldiers) for service work.
 We will not train a life saving dog (more on that later).

 In each case, the needs of the individual are met and training of each dog is specialized for their handler’s specific needs.
 It takes approximately two years to train a service dog and takes a tremendous amount of patience, handling and work from everyone involved, including the family members of the service dog recipient.

 While on occasion we can train a dog that you already have, we have found over the years that there are several breeds that work better than others.
 In the past, we have found that German Shepherds make good service dog candidates for autistic, psychiatric, and mobility service dogs because of their temperament and protective tendencies.
 German Shepherds have been used for hundreds of years as service dogs and have proven bloodlines.
 We have found Labradors to be well suited for service as well.
-Most of our current service dogs are Labs and we have found a local breeder that provides us with excellent service dog candidates.
+Most of our current service dogs are Labs and Golden Retrievers and we have found local breeders that provide us with excellent service dog candidates.
 We will not train pound puppies, toy breeds, or lap dogs.

 Timeline of Service Dog Training

 During the initial interview you will be asked several questions, these are to determine that the right dog is selected for your specific needs as well as ensuring that your training package is designed individually for you.
 Note: While most of our service dog clients are in the Anchorage, Mat-Su Valley and surrounding area, we do train service dog teams nationwide.
 We can develop a training plan for you no matter where you live.

 2. Establish a timeline for the service dog training program